Country _ Name

 Market size for asset and portfolio management services and biggest companies in this business area

-The value of household financial assets has more than doubled from 2010 to 2020 - from PLN 1.2 trillion to PLN 2.5 trillion (i.e. to approximately EUR 550 billion in total).
-Deposits and cash constitute about 52 per cent of household financial assets in Poland.
+The value of household financial assets has doubled from 2013 to 2023 - from PLN 1.523 trillion to PLN 3.072 trillion (i.e. to approximately EUR 707 billion in total).
+Deposits and cash constitute 51.9% of household financial assets in Poland.
+No official statistics have yet been published for the full year 2024 or for 2025, so the most recent verified figure remains at the end of 2023.
+Nevertheless, the structure of assets remains conservative, with deposits and cash prevailing.

-The value of investment fund assets in Poland increased in the first three quarters of 2021 by nearly 12 per cent, reaching the highest ever level of PLN 314 billion (approx. EUR 66 billion).
+The value of investment fund assets in Poland increased in May 2024 by nearly 2.4% compared to the previous month, reaching PLN 350.4 billion (approx. EUR 66 billion).

 Additional comments regarding the economic situation for asset and portfolio management services or what FinTech’s must be aware of in this business area